Benzodiazepines (benzos, diazepam, valium)

 They slow down the central nervous system, increasing the risk of overdose.

-If a person takes a benzodiazepine regularly, they will get the full effect of the drug for the first few weeks.
+If a person takes a benzodiazepine regularly, they’ll get the full effect of the drug for the first few weeks.
 As their body becomes used to benzodiazepines the effect diminishes.

 There’s a risk of both psychological and physical dependence with repeated use.

 How to stop

-It’s important to seek medical advice either through your GP or local community alcohol or drug service if you have been using benzodiazepines over a long period and want to stop.
+It’s important to seek medical advice either through your GP or local community alcohol or drug service if you’ve been using benzodiazepines over a long period and want to stop.

 If you have been using benzodiazepines for a shorter period, reduce your use gradually over a few days.
 This can greatly reduce any unpleasant milder withdrawal effects.

-Further advice on benzodiazepine withdrawal is available from We Are With You.
+Further advice on benzodiazepine withdrawal is available from With You.